-If representation patterns are to be of any use they must be associated with architectural features with unambiguous functional semantics.
-For that purpose a structured set of stereotypes can be built from a cross of requirements archetypes:
+If functional patterns are to be of any use they must be associated with architectural features with unambiguous functional semantics.
+That can be achieved using a comprehensive and principled set of stereotypes obtained through a cross of UML# basic archetypes:

 - Physical objects: passive, actual documents, agents, I/O devices, information systems, control systems.